qutcode/Project-Ideas/Instant Messaging.md

 Those are some great ideas Adrian, we can definitely expand it to include your ideas. --Hayden

 I'd be keen to write some P2P Encryption for it (secure chat) - Adam

+Looks like we have the making of a project.
+Just need a few more people to make it a true collaborative experience. --Hayden